How to Split Profit in a Partnership: A Guide for Small Businesses

 Capital Investment Contribution

 Often partners invest different capital amounts to launch the company.
-As such the partner who contributes more cash is often entitled to a greater portion of the profits, but not always.
-As for everything about your partnership, it is up to the people involved and their preferences.
+With this approach, the partner who contributes more cash is often entitled to a greater portion of the profits, but not always.
+As with everything else about your partnership, it’s up to the people involved and their preferences.
 Thus if one partner invests 80% of the total launch funds they could receive 80% of the profits or less.
 Differing profit distributions to capital investment could be due to the other partner’s investment of work, time and talent.

 Business Partnership Taxes

-When you draft your partnership profit sharing agreement to be cognizant of how your partnership, and each partner, will be taxed on profit payments.
+When you draft your partnership profit sharing agreement, you’ll need to be cognizant of how your partnership, and each partner, will be taxed on profit payments.
 Most partnership business profits or losses pass through directly to the individual’s personal tax returns.
 Thus each partner will add his share of the companies revenue or losses to their taxable income.

 In addition, your partnership needs to file an annual tax return, called an information return, reporting sales, expenses, deduction and losses to the IRS.